Windsor Locks station

 The first station in Windsor Locks opened in 1839.
 It was rebuilt in 1875.
 That building was listed on the listed on the National Register of Historic Places as Windsor Locks Passenger Station in 1975.
 Amtrak opened a new station south of the downtown area in 1981.
-A new station with full-length high-level platform is under construction in downtown Windsor Locks, with completion expected in September 2025.
+A new station, adjacent to the historic station in the center of Windsor Locks, is expected to open for service on October 18, 2026.